Skip to main content

 Who Needs to Know This?

-US citizen or resident alien employees working abroad who receive housing benefits from their employer and claim the FEIE on Form 2555.
+US citizen or resident alien employees working abroad who pay or receive employer-provided housing and qualify for the FEIE.
+Self-employed individuals use the Foreign Housing Deduction instead.

 Key Deadline

-Claimed on Form 2555 with annual tax return
+Claimed on Form 2555 Part VI with annual tax return

 Potential Penalties